tariqdaouda/MWNN/README.md

 # Multi-modal Weighted Nearest Neighbors

 This is a python implementation of [Weighted Nearest Neighbors](https://www.biorxiv.org/content/10.1101/2020.10.12.335331v1) with some added features.
-WNN was introduced by Hao et al. as a method to integrate multi-modal single-cell data (CITE-Seq, ATAC-Seq, scRNA-Seq...) into a join space.
+WNN was introduced by Hao et al. in *Integrated analysis of multimodal single-cell data* as a method to integrate multi-modal single-cell data (CITE-Seq, ATAC-Seq, scRNA-Seq...) into a join space.
 I did my best to reimplement the method in the pre-print but keep in mind that the original method may change from now and and the final publication, that may create some discrepencies.

 ## Differences between MWNN and WNN
 * Support for an arbitrary number of modalities, at the moment WNN supports only [two](https://github.com/satijalab/seurat/issues/3693)